datadotworld/mpjql-cli/README.md

 # MixPanel JQL Command Line Interface

-Installing this package will give you a new commandline tool called `jql`.
-This tool will allow you to write JQL using modern javascript techniques, including splitting code into library modules.
+Installing this package will give you a new command line tool called `jql`.
+This enables you to write JQL using modern javascript techniques, including:

+* Split common code into modules
+* Modern ES2015 Syntax
+* String Template Literals
+* etc.

 ## Example

-Common functions can be split out into library files.
+Move commonly used functions to their own file...
 ```
 // date.js
 export const dateToString = e => {